ATaylor2003/ISS-Tracker/README.md

     ```bash
     [user-vm]/ISS-Tracker$ curl localhost:5000/[command]
 These are the commands:
-- /comment: Returns the 'comment' list object from the ISS data provided by [1].
+- /comment: Returns the 'comment' list object from the ISS data provided by the ISS data.
-- /header: Returns the 'header' dictionary object from the ISS data provided by [1].
+- /header: Returns the 'header' dictionary object from the ISS data provided by ISS data.
-- /metadata: Returns the 'metadata' dictionary object from the ISS data provided by [1].
+- /metadata: Returns the 'metadata' dictionary object from the ISS data provided by ISS data.
 - /epochs: Return entire data set
 - /epochs?limit=int&offset=int: Return modified Epoch list using query parameters.
 Ensure the URL is in single or double quotes when you use multiple parameters.
 - /epochs/&lt;epoch&gt;: Return state vectors for a specific Epoch specified by a timestamp